claranet/terraform-signalfx-detectors/modules/prometheus-exporter_oracledb/README.md

 receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/prometheusreceiver) or its derivates.

-The detectors of this module uses defaults metrics from the [oracledb exporter] (https://github.com/iamseth/oracledb_exporter)
+The detectors of this module uses defaults metrics from the [oracledb exporter](https://github.com/iamseth/oracledb_exporter).
 Check its documentation to install and configure it appropriately with your Oracle database host.

 ### Examples